metallurgical/laravel-sms/README.md

 }
 ```

 This service has its own default driver, in our case is `nexmo`.
-To use different driver other than `nexmo`, you can override it by adding class member `public $driver = 'twillio';`.
+To use different driver other than `nexmo`, you can override it by adding class member `public $driver = 'twilio';`.
 Available drivers as for now are **nexmo, twilio and yunpian**.
 More drivers are coming in future.

 Every successful and erroneous of sending sms, you'll be notified.
 To catch these information, override both `public function error($exception, $HTTPResponseBody)` and `public function success($response, $HTTPResponseBody)`.